gkemmey/gray_matter/_posts/2017-01-19-how-to-use-react-with-rails.md

 And we get to use React as a first-class citizen, with access to the modern Javascript libraries are using, whether that be Redux or React extensions or testing libraries.

 I know webpack is [anything but simple](https://twitter.com/thomasfuchs/status/708675139253174273?lang=en), but hopefully that wasn't too terrible.
+Again, you can see this setup running a TodoMVC implementation [here](https://gray-matter-todomvc.herokuapp.com/), and the code [here](https://github.com/gkemmey/todomvc_react_rails).